 What parts of the garage door system need to be lubricated?

-No, you should use a lubricant that is specifically designed for garage doors.
+No, you should use a lubricant specifically designed for garage doors.
 Using the wrong type of lubricant can cause damage to the components of your garage door system.

 Can I over-lubricate my garage door?

-Yes, over-lubrication can cause the lubricant to attract dirt and debris, which can lead to additional problems.
+Over-lubrication can cause the lubricant to attract dirt and debris, leading to additional problems.
 Use a small amount of lubricant on each part of the system and wipe off any excess.

 Can I lubricate my garage door myself?

 Yes, lubricating your garage door is a simple DIY task that can be done in a few minutes.
-However, if you are not comfortable doing it yourself, you can hire a professional garage door technician.
+However, if you are uncomfortable doing it yourself, hire a professional garage door technician.

 How do I apply lubricant to my garage door?